Azure/ACE_Azure_ML/README.md

 - Previous experience suggests that anomalies in the telemetry data collected on each machine are indicative of impending catastrophic failures.
 The data scientist was therefore asked to include anomaly detection in their solution.

 - The organization also asked for a real-time anomaly detection service, to enable immediate machine inspection before the beginning of the next maintenance cycle.

+### 2. Anomaly Detection in *un*structured data

+- This content covers how to use a deep recurrent neural network to detect anomalous behavior in videos.

 ## Agendas